That projected dollar amount reflects a 31.8% increase compared to $23.8 billion in 2018.

-From a continental perspective, 35% of Pakistan’s exports by value were delivered to European countries while 34.2% were sold to importers in Asia.
+From a continental perspective, 35% of Pakistan’s exports by value was delivered to European countries while 34.2% was sold to importers in Asia.
 Pakistan shipped another 22.8% worth of goods to North America.

-Smaller percentages went to Africa (5.2%), Latin America (1.6%) excluding Mexico but including the Caribbean, then Oceania (1.3%) led by Australia.
+Smaller percentages went to buyers in Africa (5.2%), Latin America (1.6%) excluding Mexico but including the Caribbean, and Oceania (1.3%) led by Australia.

 Pakistan’s Top 10 Exports

-Pakistan’s top 10 exports accounted for over three-quarters (76.2%) of the overall value of its global shipments.
+Pakistan’s top 10 exports generated about three-fifths (79.9%) of the overall value of its global shipments.

-In second place for improving export sales was knitted or crocheted clothing and accessories via a 46.8% gain.
+In second place for improving export sales was beverages, spirits and vinegar product category via a 64.8% gain.

-Pakistan’s shipments of unknitted and non-crocheted clothing and accessories posted the third-fastest gain in value thanks to a 29.3% improvement.
+Pakistan’s shipments of copper: posted the third-fastest gain in value up by 45.3%.

 Products Generating Trade Surpluses for Pakistan